USMCA could bring 500,000 more U.S. jobs, Secretary of Labor says

 But Senate approval won’t come until the new year.

-Mitch McConnell says passing the USMCA is one of the Senate’s top priorities when it kicks off the second session — and President Trump says he’s ready to sign it.
+Mitch McConnell says passing the USMCA is one of the Senate’s top priorities when it kicks off the second session, and President Donald Trump says he’s ready to sign it.